alexnewkirk/ConwaysWPF/README.md

 Conway's Game of Life.
-Naive algorithm implementation
+Naive algorithm implementation, messy design; this is very old code.